 SDN still failing to spark interest in Europe

-This article is part of the February 2014 issue of IT budgets bounce back from recession
+This article is part of the CW Europe issue of February 2014

 As budgets rise and businesses emerge from recession, disaster recovery and virtual server backup are the top storage projects in 2014